supahcraig/schemareg/README.md

 5. Re-enable your GenerateFlowfile processor
 6. Run your Hive query one more time.
 You should see actual data in the new field.

+*NOTE:* initial testing showed this absolutely working as expected.
+Subsequent tests don't show the new field populated with actual data; the default value is being pulled in.
+Requires further investigation.

 ## Troubleshooting